 Who knew gut health was the cornerstone of hormonal health?

 The endocrine system controls the level of hormones circulating in our bodies.
-If one or more of the hormones within the system is even slightly imbalanced it can cause serious health problems.
+If one or more of the hormones within this system is even slightly imbalanced it can cause serious health problems….

-Not many people appreciate hormones are the way in which major parts of the human body communicate with each other, and that if their hormones are out of whack then their physical and mental health will be compromised, sometimes to an extreme extent.
+Not many people appreciate hormones are the way in which major parts of the human body communicate with each other, and that if our hormones are out of whack then our physical and mental health will be compromised, sometimes to an extreme extent.

 STOP PRESS: A lot of hormones and neurotransmitters (another major way the body communicates with itself), are MADE and REGULATED in the GUT!

-So, gut dysbiosis, (read IBS, Crohn’s, Colitis, Diverticulitis, or just plain non-specific gut issues), can lead to depression and serious endocrine problems like Hyperthyroidism, Hypothyroidism, Graves and Hashimoto’s etc…
+So, gut dysbiosis, (read IBS, Crohn’s, Colitis, Diverticulitis, or just plain old non-specific gut issues), can lead to depression and serious endocrine problems like Hyperthyroidism (Graves disease), or Hypothyroidism, (Hashimoto’s).

 In This Article: